- How To

 Renewal is the buzzword for this ISSEY MIYAKE scent, which calls upon the sort of vibrant and even sweet top notes that are atypical to male fragrances.
 Thanks to the complementing layers of pink pepper, white patchouli and musk, however, the gloriously light fragrance projects its highly distinctive take on refreshment in an assuredly masculine way.

 Equipped with these key pointers, you're well on your way to unearthing the fragrance that's just right for you.
-If you're on the hunt for something a little more specifically Christmassy, however, then head over to our rundown of the best festive fragrances.
+If you're on the hunt for something a little more specifically Christmassy, however, then head over to our rundown of the best festive fragrances for men.
 Alternately, explore a scent with a difference by delving into our list of the year's top gender neutral compositions!